JadenGeller/CS-81-Project/docs/logs/progress_update2.md

 # Progress Update

+I've spent the last 5 days working nonstop on the most recent CS 124 assingment, so I haven't made notable progress on CS 81 this week.
+I stayed up this last night working, but I'm having trouble making progress while tired, so I'd perfer to reschedule our meeting for later this week.

+Here's what I've been working on and pondering:

 ## Line-Column Indexing

 I created a type [`Document`](https://github.com/jadengeller/document) that provides indexing based on line and column such that the lexer and provide more useful indexing information without specializing the lexer specifically for `String` and without performing an expensive linear index to line-column index lookup for every token after the lexing process.